Here are some questions you should ask yourself before you rent your Preston property to family or friends. A two-minute read.

 This is because the lender could be concerned that you’d charge family members less rent, or be more lenient if they didn’t pay – both of which could impact loan repayments.

 Renting to friends or family can often be a great option, but it’s one you need to consider carefully.
 Give consideration to your relationship with your friends/family, how would things be if the rental process has any issues and there is a disagreement?
 Always go into this situation with your eyes wide open.

-For more advice on anything and everything related to rental property in Preston, South Ribble or Chorley, call our lettings team today.
+For more advice on anything and everything related to rental property in Preston, Leyland or Chorley, call our lettings team today.